 1964: Jan and Dean recorded “The Little Old Lady (from Pasadena)” at United Western Recorders in Hollywood.
 The song had been inspired by a popular ad campaign by the Dodge automobile manufacturer, which featured actress Kathryn Minner as an elderly woman speeding down the street.
 The song later reached #3 on the Billboard Hot 100 and #1 on the Canadian chart.

 1969: “The Boxer” by Simon & Garfunkel was released.
-The lead single from their Bridge Over Troubled Water album, the record reached #7 on the Billboard Hot 100, #4 on the Cash Box chart, #6 in the UK, as well the top 10 in several other countries.
+The lead single from their fifth and final studio album, Bridge Over Troubled Water, the song reached #7 on the Billboard Hot 100, #4 on the Cash Box chart, #6 in the UK, as well the top 10 in several other countries.

 1970: “American Woman” by the Guess Who entered the Billboard Hot 100.
 In May, the record became the group’s first #1 single in the US.

-1970: The Beatles’s single “Let It Be” debuted on the Billboard Hot 100 at #6—the highest ever for a new entry.
+1970: The Beatles’ single “Let It Be” debuted on the Billboard Hot 100 at #6—the highest ever for a new entry.
 The song went to #1 three weeks later.

 1972: The Grateful Dead played the first of seven nights at the Academy of Music in New York City.
 The concert series helped finance the Dead’s traveling expenses for a two-month, seven-country tour of Europe that began at the end of the month.

-1981: “You Better You Bet,” the first single from the Who’s Face Dances album was released.
+1981: “You Better You Bet,” the first single from the Who’s ninth studio album, Face Dances, was released.
 It was the group’s last song to reach the top 20 on the Billboard Hot 100 in the US, peaking at #18, as well as their last top 10 hit in the UK, where It peaked at #9.

-1987: U2’s The Joshua Tree album became their third #1 on the UK chart, where it spent a total of 156 weeks.
+1987: U2’s fifth studio album, The Joshua Tree, became their third #1 on the UK chart, where it spent a total of 156 weeks.

 2006: Three South African women whose father, Solomon Linda, had written “The Lion Sleeps Tonight” in 1939, won a six-year court battle that gave them 25% of all past and future royalties from the song.
 Linda, who had been a cleaner at a Johannesburg record company when he wrote the song, received virtually nothing for his work and died in 1962.